bsiggers/TechEvalGroup-Play/README.md

 # TechEvalGroup-Play

-This is the github repo for TechEvalGroup's Play Framework demonstration.
+This is the github repo for TechEvalGroups Play framework demonstration.